TheLazySquid/Gimloader/plugins/README.md

 ## InputRecorder [code](./InputRecorder) [install](https://thelazysquid.github.io/gimloader/?installUrl=https://raw.githubusercontent.com/TheLazySquid/Gimloader/main/plugins/InputRecorder/build/InputRecorder.js)

 A modified version of the TAS tool that allows you to record and play back inputs in Don't Look Down.
-Hit alt+r to start/stop recording, and alt+t to play back a recording.
+Hit alt+r to start/stop recording, and alt+b to play back a recording.